-Introducing Jump It, a Task Card Resource for Teachers.
-Including over 60 hand drawn jump rope activities that progressively build up in difficulty, allowing students to develop their skills in a self paced manner.
+Jump It is a Task Card Resource for Teachers.
+Including over 60 hand drawn balances that progressively build up in difficulty, allowing students to develop their skills in a self paced manner.
 Have students work independently with their own device, or connect a single iPad/iPhone to a projector for a large class experience.
 Also available on Android and as an eBook